smartinrub/binary-search/README.md

 go run *.go -val=13 -type=recursive
 ```

--val -> value to find in array
+- val -> value to find in array
--type -> method to find value in array (loop or recursive)
+- type -> method to find value in array (loop or recursive)

 ## Run benchmark
 ```sh